pauldebayan/pauldebayan/README.md

 I have experience as a **Full Stack Developer** in a [Startup](https://upscalepics.com/).
 My work involved utilizing technologies such as VueJS, ReactJ, NodeJS and PostgreSQL.

-> I have started my transition to ML after I came to know about [Devin.ai](https://preview.devin.ai/) which is a "AI software developer".
-It is not as good a it was branded but I can see the potential of AI which is behind it.
+> I have started my transition to ML after I came to know about [Devin.ai](https://preview.devin.ai/) which is a "AI software developer" and Generative AI.

 ### **ML** platforms I use: